gmac/sass-thematic/README.md

 ### 4. Template

-Parsing theme variables into a view template is generally simpler to integrate with an app than compiling custom assets for each theme.
-Therefore, we can render our Sass theme into flat CSS with variable names passed through as template fields:
+Parsing theme variables into a view template is generally simpler to integrate with a web application than compiling custom assets for each theme.
+Therefore, we can also render our Sass theme into flat CSS with variable names passed through as template fields:

 ```css
 .theme { color: <%= theme-color %>; }